Liz Shore, UW-AAB

 Dog Behavior Specialist – Sarasota

-Animals were always a passion for her but at 16 years old, when Liz got her first job at a pet store, she really started to learn and understand dogs.
+Animals were always a passion for her, but at 16 years old, when Liz got her first job at a pet store, she started to learn and understand dogs.
 Later, while in college, Liz took a psychology class as an elective to her Marine Science program.
-In that first psychology class, she realized her passion and fascination with behavior and switched majors.
-In the spring of 2011, Liz earned her BA in Psychology with a focus on behavior management from Coastal Carolina University.
-In the fall of 2020, she then earned her Certification in Applied Animal Behavior from the University of Washington.
+She realized her passion and fascination with behavior in that first psychology class and switched majors.
+In the spring of 2011, Liz earned her BA in Psychology from Coastal Carolina University, focusing on behavior management.
+In the fall of 2020, she earned her Certification in Applied Animal Behavior from the University of Washington.

-Liz has been a professional dog trainer for 10 years now, and not only does she have an incredible ability to understand the dogs she works with, but the people as well.
-Her passion for training and her love of dogs are what continue to drive Liz on a daily basis.
-In training communication is key, so it is no surprise that one of her biggest goals is to help the dogs and their people communicate effectively.
-Liz hopes to see every dog, as well as its owners, living happy, confident lives with trust and understanding between them.
+Liz has been a professional dog trainer for ten years and has an incredible ability to understand the dogs she works with and the people.
+Her passion for training and love of dogs continue to drive Liz daily.
+In training, communication is key, so it is no surprise that one of her biggest goals is to help the dogs and their people communicate effectively.
+Liz hopes to see every dog and its owners living happy, confident lives with trust and understanding between them.